Bharath-vaj/mule-bidirectional-sync-sf-db/README.md

+# samToolbox
-# Bidirectional Sync: Salesforce to Database
+# Sync Salesforce and Database Process API

 ## Overview

-This project contains a Mule application designed to synchronize data between Salesforce and a Supabase database.
-The application supports bidirectional synchronization, ensuring that data changes in either Salesforce or Supabase are reflected in the other system.
+This project contains a Mule application designed to synchronize data between Salesforce and a MySql database.
+The application supports bidirectional real time synchronization, ensuring that data changes in either Salesforce or Supabase are reflected in the other system.

 ## Project Structure